mehboobali-invozone/Nest-app/README.md

 # Full Stack App

-## This is a NestJS and Next.js based full-stack web application with authentication, a role-based dashboard, and a blog/user management system, providing secure access control and dynamic data visualization using a NestJS backend and a Next.js frontend.
+This is a full-stack web application built with NestJS and Next.js.

+It includes authentication, a role-based dashboard, and blog/user management.

+## Tech Stack

+- NestJS
+- Next.js
+- PostgreSQL
+- Redux
+- Tailwind CSS